mxmpl/mxmpl.github.io/vision.md

 ## SCALP

-A more sophisticated way to do such segmentation is with the SCALP (Super Pixels with Contour Adherence using Linear Path) method.
+A more sophisticated way to do such segmentation is with the SCALP (Super Pixels with Contour Adherence using Linear Path) method ([Giraud et al., 2016](https://arxiv.org/abs/1903.07149)).
 It takes into account a contour map of the picture for higher visual accuracy in the segmentation, by sticking more to the countours.

 The spatial distance is the same but we now take into account a new distance $$d_{c}(p,C_k,P_p^k)$$ on the linear path $$P_p^k$$ bewteen the barycenter of the cluster $$C_k$$ and the pixel $$p$$, to improve the smiliraty of the colors of the pixels in one cluster.
 We now have: